joaoqueirozst/deep-rl-continuous-systems/src/README.md

-# System control based on DQN and PPO
+# System Control Based on DQN and PPO

 Overall, the study conducted in this project was based on the implementation of machine learning techniques — specifically *Deep Reinforcement Learning* (DRL) algorithms — in continuous systems.